 For More information: Final Crisis: Rogues' Revenge, Final Crisis

-Though Zoom theorized that he just needed the cosmic treadmill again to regain his powers, this is unlikely to happen, partially because the cosmic treadmill was destroyed during the Rogue War and partially because Geoff Johns made it clear through his storytelling that he was angry at the way the character (along with the other Flash villains) had been treated during the year after he had left the book.
+Though Zoom theorized that he just needs the cosmic treadmill again to regain his powers, this is unlikely to happen, partially because the cosmic treadmill was destroyed during the Rogue War and partially because Geoff Johns made it clear through his storytelling that he was angry at the way the character (along with the other Flash villains) had been treated during the year after he had left the book.
 Removing the character's powers meant that another writer would be less likely to misuse Zoom.

 The Flash: Rebirth